Are you ready

 What does the registration fee cover?

-• Transportation in and around the Host community during the Games
+• Transportation to, from and around the host community

-• Participation in ceremonies and other social events
+• Opening Ceremony, Closing Ceremony, and other social events

-Where will the athletes stay during the Games?
+Where will the participants stay during the Games?

 What if an athlete has an allergy or medical condition – who needs to know?

-It is important that this information is captured in the online registration.
-Completing this information thoroughly will ensure Food Services and/or Medical Services volunteers have the information they need to support your child at Games.
+It is critical that this is captured fully in the online registration portal.
+Identifying any potential medical issues will ensure Food Services and Medical Services volunteers have the information they need to support and prepare for all athletes at the Games.

-How will athletes travel to/from and around Games?
+How will participants travel to and from the Games?

-Athletes will travel to/from the Games on motor coach buses from designated pick up locations.
-During the Games, school buses will transport participants from the village to venues.
+The majority of athletes, coaches, and managers will travel to and from the Games on motor coach buses from designated pick-up locations.
+During the Games, school buses will transport participants from the Athletes Village to competition venues.
+See the External Travel Policy for more information.